unisse-courses/s15-mp1/README.md

 - business logic not fully implemented i.e. checkout and add screening do not update database yet
 - local build only
 - MVC not fully implemented
+- Application date set to May 8, 2020 for consistency with artificial data

 ---